pombadev/fancy-linux-prompt/README.md

 # Less fancy linux prompt

-A linux prompt inspired by fancy-linux-prompt, but with the emphasis on readbility by conformance with the solarized color scheme.
+A linux prompt inspired by fancy-linux-prompt, but with the emphasis on readbility by conformance with the solarized color scheme, and not forcing you to use the font with the chevrons in.

 ## Design